Care Certificate Standard 15 – Activity 15.1a Answers

 Example Answer 7

-“I know that good hygiene practices are crucial in preventing infections.
+“I know that good hygiene practices are essential in preventing infections.
 This includes regular and thorough handwashing, the use of protective equipment like gloves and masks, and ensuring that surfaces and equipment are cleaned and disinfected regularly.
 Simple actions like these can significantly reduce the risk of infections entering the body and spreading among clients and staff.”

 By offering these detailed, practical examples, a care worker can clearly demonstrate their understanding of the various ways infections can enter the body and the importance of preventive measures in their daily work.